alphagov/govspeak-preview/app/assets/markdown/guide.md

 ###Cross domain tracking button

-You can pass a Google Analytics [tracking id](https://support.google.com/analytics/answer/7372977?hl=en) which will send page views to another domain, this is used to help services understand the start of their users journeys.
+You can add a Google Analytics [tracking id](https://support.google.com/analytics/answer/7372977?hl=en) which will send page views to another domain, this is used to help services understand the start of their users journeys.

     {button start cross-domain-tracking:UA-XXXXXX-Y}
         [Start Now](https://example.com/external-service/start-now)